UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 ## Advanced Laboratory Dates and Times

-Laboratory hours are 2pm-6pm on Tuesdays, Wednesdays and Thursdays.
+Lab hours are 2pm-6pm on Tuesdays, Wednesdays and Thursdays.
+You should be working on lab activities at all timetabled hours unless you have a class.

 For trimester 1 the laboratories begin on Tuesday, September 14 and run until Thursday, December 2.